gvwilson/thirdbit/src/fiction/iffy/index.md

 She ignored him the same way she had learned to ignore shopkeepers who didn't think an orphan jelly dredger had any place in their store.
-She thought briefly about trying to steal her chopsticks, but by the time she finished her tea she had decided it was too risky.
+She thought briefly about trying to steal her chopsticks, but by the time she finished her tea she had decided it was too risky:
-They felt like aluminum,
-and she could do a lot with a couple of metal rods, but Private Norbu was right there and there were probably cameras she couldn't see as well.
+Private Norbu was right there
+and there were probably cameras she couldn't see as well.
-No,
-the chopsticks were almost certainly a dead end.
 The loose screw on the underside of the table, on the other hand…